ben0bi/BeRec/README.md

 # BeRec a.k.a.
 BURP
 ## Benobis Universal Recorder & Player

+Updates: MP3 Player almost fully working.
+Renames all files and directories for convenience (replaces spaces with _)
+You need to:

+sudo python BURP.py

+That the renaming works without hassle.

 A digital music recorder behaving like an old music tape.

 I miss the times when we put in a cassette, listen to the radio and when we liked a song,